 Gaucher disease is a rare genetic disorder that is one of a group called lysosomal storage disorders.
-It is an inherited disorder that results in the accumulation of a fatty substance called glucocerebroside in the body’s organs and tissues.
+It is an inherited disorder in which a fatty substance called glucocerebroside builds up in the body’s organs and tissues.

-It is caused by a missing or deficient enzyme called ‘glucocerebrosidase’.1 In people with Gaucher disease, the gene that would normally tell the body to produce this enzyme is altered (often called a gene mutation).
+It is caused by deficiency in an enzyme called ‘glucocerebrosidase’.1 In people with Gaucher disease, the gene that would normally tell the body to produce this enzyme is altered (often called a gene mutation).

 The main signs and symptoms are an enlarged liver and spleen, low platelet and haemoglobin counts, and problems with bones and joints.

 Gaucher disease symptoms vary widely and some people with Gaucher disease do not have any symptoms.